-D. Hours of Operation
+E. Hours of Operation

-- 1. The health plan shall provide transportation after normal business hours when the medical service required by the member is available only during those hours. - The health plan shall have a phone system with an answering machine or other message recording device for taking transportation requests or cancellations 24 hours per day.
+- 1. The Health Plan shall provide transportation after normal business hours when the medical service required by the member is available only during those hours. - 2.
+The Health Plan shall have a phone system with an answering machine or other message recording device for taking transportation requests or cancellations 24 hours per day.
 The messages shall be retrieved during normal business hours.
 The instructions to clients on the answering machine or other recording device shall advise callers to dial 911 if they are having an emergency.

-E. Designated Staffing
+F. Designated Staffing

-The health plan must have designated staffing that have responsibility for:
+The Health Plan must have designated staffing that have responsibility for:

-- 1. Facilitating Members transition of care related to transportation services. - 2.
-Informing Members of the availability of Medicaid NEMT services (as defined in section II.B.2 or section IV in this policy guidance); - 3.
-Informing Members that there is no cost to the Member; - 4.
-Informing Members of who may accompany a Member without cost; - 5.
-How to request, modify, reschedule, or cancel a transportation trip request

-(including any advance notification requirements);

-- 6. Expected Member conduct and procedures for no-show; - 7.
-Receiving "problem" calls from Members; and, - 8.
-Completing necessary Transportation documentation, equivalent forms or system interfaces that capture all required data fields to track each trip and/or reimbursement request from intake through disposition.
+- Facilitating members transition of care related to transportation services. - 2.
+Informing members of the availability of Medicaid NEMT services (as defined in section II.B.2 or section IV in this policy guidance). - 3.
+Informing members that there is no cost to the member. - 4.
+Informing members of who may accompany a member without cost; - 5.
+How to request, modify, reschedule, or cancel a transportation trip request (including any advance notification requirements). - 6.
+Expected member conduct and procedures for no-show. - 7.
+Receiving "problem" calls from members; and, - 8.
+Completing necessary transportation documentation, equivalent forms or system interfaces that capture all required data fields to track each trip and/or reimbursement request from intake through disposition.

-F. NEMT Mode of Transportation Services Shall Include:
+G. NEMT Mode of Transportation Services Shall Include:

-- 1. NEMT transportation providers including public transportation, taxis, van, wheel-chair vans, mini-bus, mountain area transports or other transportation systems and non-emergency ambulance transportation. - 2.
-Other transportation services including volunteers, family members and friends as well as non-emergency air travel.
+NEMT transportation providers include public transportation, taxis, vans, wheel-chair vans, mini-buses, mountain area transports, transportation network companies (TNCs) or other transportation systems and nonemergency ambulance transportation.

+2. Other transportation services including volunteers, family members and friends as well as non-emergency air travel.

-G. Compliance with Transportation Policy (self-auditing)
+H. Compliance with Transportation Policy (self-auditing)

 Providing Medicaid transportation services to members who need those services and the proper utilization of NEMT services by members are important goals of Medicaid transportation policy.
-In order to attain these goals, the health plan is required to perform a self-audit of NEMT services.
+In order to attain these goals, the Health Plan is required to perform a self-audit of NEMT services.

-- 1. The health plan must randomly sample 2% of the trips, or 200 trips whichever is less per calendar quarter. - 2.
+- 1. The Health Plan must randomly sample 2% of the trips, or 200 trips whichever is less per calendar quarter. - 2.
 Trips documented for self-auditing must capture all the data fields included in section VI.B.
 Utilization Documentation. - 3.
 All modes of transportation must be included in the sample. - 4.
-The health plan should maintain a control file with findings of the quarterly review and documentation of action taken.
+The Health Plan should maintain a control file with findings of the quarterly review and documentation of action taken.

-The established self-audit process shall be outlined in the health plan's NEMT Policy and submitted to the Department for approval.
-The health plan's self-audit quarterly results shall be submitted to the Department annually for review.
+The established self-audit process shall be outlined in the Health Plan's NEMT Policy and submitted to the Department for approval.
+The Health Plan's self-audit quarterly results shall be submitted to the Department annually for review.

-H. Reporting Fraud, Waste and Abuse
+I. Reporting Fraud, Waste and Abuse

-Ensure all Members receiving transportation services have been made aware of how to report suspected fraud, waste, and abuse (see Member Handbook).
+Ensure all members receiving transportation services have been made aware of how to report suspected fraud, waste, and abuse (see Member Handbook).
 For additional requirements see policy guidance section X. Reporting Fraud, Waste and Abuse.

-I. NEMT Provider Network Participation Requirements and Adequacy a.
-Transport a Member on time for their appointment, but no sooner that one (1) hour before their appointment; nor have to wait more than one (1) hour after the conclusion of the treatment; nor be pick up prior to the completion of treatment.
+J. NEMT Provider Network Participation Requirements and Adequacy a.
+Transport a member on time for their appointment, but no sooner than one (1) hour before their appointment; nor have to wait more than one (1) hour after the conclusion of the treatment; nor be picked up prior to the completion of treatment.